zoekowzan/hawbridge_coders/README.md

   - click 'clone'
   - type 'hawbridge_coders' (it should bring up a listing that you can click)
   - Choose 'Desktop' as the destination
+- Set your Heroku application to autodeploy the master branch if you have changed it

 #### To do at the end of each session